Jack Petersen (guitarist)

-Jack Leroy Petersen (born October 25, 1933) is an American jazz guitarist and educator.
+Jack Leroy Petersen was an American jazz guitarist and educator.
 He was a pedagogical architect for jazz guitar and jazz improvisation at Berklee College of Music, University of North Texas College of Music, and University of North Florida.

 Biography

 His father, Harold Petersen, worked for LTV and his mother, Effie, worked at Russel-Newman Manufacturing Company.
 When Jack Petersen was five years old, his family moved to Denton, Texas.
 He began playing guitar when he was 16 under the influence of Western swing.

 He won a course in guitar from a radio contest.
 The teacher was Bob Hames, a former soldier who was attending University of North Texas.
 Hames introduced Petersen the music of Charlie Christian, Herb Ellis, Tal Farlow, Barry Galbraith, Barney Kessel, Carl Kress, Oscar Moore, Remo Palmieri, Chuck Wayne.
 While in high school he and his friend Dick Crockett listened to North Texas Lab Bands and the small groups that performed on campus, and developed their playing style.
 Petersen graduated from Denton High School 1951.

 In 1955, he enlisted in the Army to perform with the 8th US Army Band in Seoul, Korea.
 While in Seoul, Petersen met many musicians and played eleven gigs a week.
 After leaving the Army, he attended the University of North Texas to study music.
 He played cello and double bass in the orchestra and guitar and piano in the jazz ensemble where he collaborated with faculty members Gene Hall and Floyd Graham.

+In 1957 Petersen joined the Hal McIntyre Orchestra on September 8, 1957, in Knoxville, Tennessee, for its European tour.
+In 1958 Petersen was a Dallas studio musician recording jingles, first as a guitarist and sometimes pianist, then as producer, composer.
+Much of the work was making IDs for radio stations all over the country.
+Petersen once remarked in an interview that people don't realize the work that goes into it — "In 20 seconds, you've got to write a whole symphony".